 Colin D. Watson, resides in Toronto, Ontario, Canada and has been a director of RCI since May 2004.
 Mr. Watson was President and Chief Executive Officer of Vector Aerospace Corporation, an aviation services firm, from November 2003 to January 2005.
-Mr. Watson served in various capacities, including Vice Chairman, President and Chief Executive Officer and Vice Chairman and Chief Executive Officer of Spar Aerospace Limited, an aviation services firm from 1996 to January 2002.
-Prior to 1996, Mr. Watson was President and Chief Executive Officer of Rogers Cable Inc. Mr. Watson also serves as a director of Vector Aerospace Corporation, SL Split Corp., NorthStar Aerospace Inc. and Louisiana-Pacific Corporation.
+Mr. Watson served in various capacities, including Vice Chairman, President and Chief Executive Officer of Spar Aerospace Limited, an aviation services firm from 1996 to January 2002.
+Prior to 1996, Mr. Watson was President and Chief Executive Officer of Rogers Cable Inc. Mr. Watson also serves as a director of SL Split Corp. and Louisiana-Pacific Corporation.
 Mr. Watson holds a B.A.Sc.
-(Mechanical Engineering), University of British Columbia and an M.B.A.
-Ivey Business School, University of Western Ontario.
+(Mechanical Engineering), University of British Columbia and an M.B.A. from Ivey Business School, University of Western Ontario.

-As at December 31, 2010, RCI's directors and executive officers as a group owned, directly or indirectly, an aggregate of 1,142,732 Class A Voting shares of RCI, representing approximately 1.0% of the issued and outstanding Class A Voting shares of RCI.
+As at December 31, 2011, RCI's directors and executive officers as a group owned, directly or indirectly, an aggregate of 103,117,430 Class A Voting shares of RCI, representing approximately 91.7% of the issued and outstanding Class A Voting shares of RCI.
 Certain directors have positions with the Rogers Control Trust, which holds voting control of the Rogers group of companies for the benefit of successive generations of the Rogers family.
-See Item 4.1 above, 2008 Highlights.
+See "Outstanding Shares and Main Shareholders" in RCI's Information Circular available on SEDAR at sedar.com.